 Social Service Appeal Board (SSAB) - provides a formal and independent appeal process for decisions about EIA eligibility and benefits.
 SSAB reviews appeals for the marketAbilities Program, and other programs offered by Manitoba Families.

-Canada Benefits at Service Canada – Service Canada offers you help getting back to work, temporary income support or skills training.
+Canada Benefits Finder – offers you help getting back to work, temporary income support, and skills training.
 Canada benefits can help connect you with appropriate programs and services – truly a one-stop shop.
-Similarly, you will find information to help with your housing and health needs whether you are a Newcomer to Canada, a person with a Disability, or an Aboriginal person.
-Try the Canada Benefits Finder to get a customized list of federal and provincial programs and services.
+Similarly, you will find information to help with your housing and health needs whether you are a newcomer to Canada, a person with a disability, or an Indigenous person.
+Try the online benefits finder to get a customized list of federal and provincial programs and services.